SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/OAUTH_GUIDE.md

 # OAuth 2.0 Guide

-Every SnapBundle™ Extension connects to the SnapBundle™ platform using [OAuth 2.0](http://oauth.net/2/ "OAuth 2.0 Reference"), a standard used by most APIs for authenticating and authorizing users.
-This guide will walk you through authenticating an Extension that wishes to use the SnapBundle™ API.
+Every SMART COSMOS™ Extension connects to the SMART COSMOS™ platform using [OAuth 2.0](http://oauth.net/2/ "OAuth 2.0 Reference"), a standard used by most APIs for authenticating and authorizing users.
+This guide will walk you through authenticating an Extension that wishes to use the SMART COSMOS™ API.

 **Testing:** When the Account administrator toggles on [Development mode](DEVELOPMENT_MODE.md "Development Mode"), the `redirect_uri` for an Extension may be set to one of following local http endpoints suitable for development: